moxystudio/react-wait-for-react/README.md

 ## API

-This package export a single component called `<WaitForReact>`, with the following props:
+This package exports a single component called `<WaitForReact>`, with the following props:

 ### maxProgressBeforeInteractive

 Type: `number`
-Default: 0.4 if a `promise` is given, 1 otherwise
+Default: `0.4`

 The maximum value the progress can take before the app becomes interactive.
 Takes a value between 0 and 1 (exclusive).

 ### applyProgressBeforeInteractive

-Type: `string` or `Function` (*required*)
+Type: `string` (*required*)

-A function (or it's serializable form) to update elements whenever `progress` changes.
+A function in it's string form to update elements whenever `progress` changes.

 `<WaitForReact>` will call `applyProgressBeforeInteractive` **only** before your app becomes interactive.
-When React takes over, your app is became interactive and your `children` render prop will then be called as usual.
-Having that said, the function you supply must be serializable so that it can be part of an inline script included in your page HTML.
+When your app becomes interactive, React takes over and your `children` render prop will then be called as usual.
+To make this possible, `applyProgressBeforeInteractive` will be added in an inline script included as part SSR or static export.

+⚠️ The reason for this prop to be a string instead of a function has to do with compilation.
+Because server-side compilation usually differ from client-side compilation, the actual function in it's string form would be different and React would complain with a mismatch warning when rehydrating.
+Having that said, you should be careful in how you write this function so that it's compatible with all your target environments.

 The `applyProgressBeforeInteractive` function signature is `(elements, progress) => {}`, where `elements` are DOM nodes that were tagged with `data-wait-for-react-element` attributes.
 Here's an example where we tag two different elements: